Skip to main content

 To create a React component with a map:

-npm install --save maplibre-gl
+npm install --save radar-sdk-js maplibre-gl

-import React from 'react';import maplibregl from 'maplibre-gl';
+import React from 'react';import Radar from 'radar-sdk-js';

-class RadarMap extends React.Component { componentDidMount() { const map = new maplibregl.Map({ container: 'map', style: `https://api.radar.io/maps/styles/radar-default-v1?publishableKey=${PUBLISHABLE_KEY}`, center: [-73.9911, 40.7342], // NYC zoom: 11 });
+// create a map const map = new Radar.ui.map({ container: 'map', style: 'radar-default-v1', center: [-73.9911, 40.7342], // NYC zoom: 14, });

-render() { return ( <div id="map-container" style={{ height: '100%', position: 'absolute', width: '100%' }}> <div id="map" style={{ height: '100%', position: 'absolute', width: '100%' }} /> <a id="map-watermark" href="https://radar.com" target="_blank" style={{ bottom: 0, height: '38px', left: '10px', position: 'absolute', width: '80px' }}> <img alt="Radar" src="https://api.radar.io/maps/static/images/logo.svg" height="38" width="80" /> </a> </div> ); }};
+render() { return ( <div id="map-container" style={{ height: '100%', position: 'absolute', width: '100%' }}> <div id="map" style={{ height: '100%', position: 'absolute', width: '100%' }} /> </div> ); }};

 export default RadarMap;